Israel PM meets Bahrain crown prince in push to tighten ties

 Bennett was greeted by Crown Prince Salman bin Hamad Al-Khalifa, who also serves as the kingdom’s prime minister, and a military color guard at Manama’s Gudaibiya Palace.
-He also met with several government ministers and discussed the need for greater economic cooperation.
+He told the crown prince that he came “with a spirit of goodwill, of cooperation, of standing together against mutual challenges.”
+Bennett also met with several government ministers and discussed the need for greater economic cooperation.

+“We must do more to get to know one another and build upon the Abraham Accords, which have been such a historic agreement,” the crown prince said.

 In recent months, as tensions with Iran have soared, the two countries have intensified military cooperation.